Chalarangelo/jsiqle/README.md

 Specific attributes can be selected from records via the following properties:

 - `RecordSet.prototype.select()`: Expects any number of field names in a record.
-Returns a record set with partial records containing only those fields.
+Returns an array of objects with only the selected fields.
-- `RecordSet.prototype.flatSelect()`: Same as `RecordSet.prototype.select()` except that the resulting value is an array of objects instead of a record set of partial records.
 - `RecordSet.prototype.pluck()`: Expects any number of field names in a record.
 Returns a record set with record fragments containing only those fields.
 Record fragments behave similar to arrays.
 - `RecordSet.prototype.flatPluck()`: Same as `RecordSet.prototype.pluck()` except that the resulting value is an array of arrays instead of a record set of record fragments.
 If only one key is provided, an array of individual attributes will be returned instead.